What Kind of Leader Are You: A Fixer, Fighter or Friend?

 For most Fighters the first step is to clean up the past with their team, to acknowledge the toll that their style has taken to date, and to be willing to see how overwhelmed everyone has become.
 It might sound like this: “Hey, guys, I’ve been doing some thinking and I realize how fast I’ve been going, how hard I’ve been pushing you.
 I didn’t see it till now.
 I’m really sorry.
 I know some of you have tried to tell me and I wasn’t listening.
 I’d really like to turn that around and I’d love your ideas for how to do that.
 One idea that I had, I promise it’s not more work, is for us all to get together and figure out which projects we can archive, which ideas we can delete, and so on, to clean out all of our inboxes and make more space for the right things to get the attention they deserve.
 How does that sound?”

 The best gift you can give a Fighter is a strong accountability partner.
-That could be a manager strong on data-driven process and improvement, a strong-minded coach or mentor who will push back when their minds wander.
-Whoever it is, they have to be someone who can meet and match the Fighters’ energy, who can build trust and then show the Fighter how to redirect that energy more effectively.
-Hold them accountable to pull back, and to keep pulling back, until others start to emerge with ideas and initiatives of their own.
-In this way you will help Fighters achieve their dream: to build a team driven by ideas and not afraid to risk the unknown on the road to creating something great.
+That could be a manager knowledgeable on data-driven process and improvement, a strong-minded coach or a mentor who will push back when their minds wander.
+Whoever it is, they have to be someone who can meet and match the Fighters’ energy, build trust and then show the Fighter how to redirect that energy more effectively.
+Who can hold the Fighter accountable to pull back, and to keep pulling back, until others start to emerge with ideas and initiatives of their own.
+In this way you will help Fighters achieve their dream: to build a team driven by ideas and unafraid to risk the unknown on the road to creating something great.

 Granularity is your new best friend.
 Take the time to break down problems into their component parts.
 Then break the components down into their parts, and look for the patterns and connections between them.
 What if you change the sequence?
 What if you took out step three entirely?
 The smaller you’re willing to get, the more power your ideas will have in the end.